My Drink of Choice – Vodka and Ginger Beer

 - I like it spicy.
 You should be able to taste the ginger.

 - I like it fresh.
-The best ginger beer should taste like freshly juiced ginger.
+Ginger beer should taste like freshly juiced ginger.

-- The best ginger beers contain little more than fresh ginger, spring water, and natural cane sugar, with maybe a dash of citrus juice or citric acid for zest.
+- My favorites contain a little more than fresh ginger, spring water, and natural cane sugar.
+I like them to have a dash of citrus juice for zest.

 Here are my favorites –

-(My favorite Ginger Beer is the homemade one that my son Carlo DeSando made for me this Christmas, but you can’t buy that vintage in a store)
+(My favorite Ginger Beer is the homemade one that my son Carlo DeSando made for me this Christmas.
+However you can’t buy that vintage in a store)

-Fever Tree Ginger Beer – If I had to pick my favorite ginger beer, this would be it.
-I wish the bottles were a little larger than the 6.8 oz bottles, however.
-You can find it in Quart-sized bottles at Cost Plus Markets, among other places.
-Fever Tree is made from three gingers — from Nigeria, India and the Ivory Coast — for a big punch of ginger and a nice hit of heat.
+Fever Tree – If I had to pick my favorite ginger beer, this would be it.
+I wish the bottles were a little larger than the 6.8 oz bottles.
+Quart-sized bottles at Cost Plus Markets, among other places.
+Fever Tree is made from three gingers from Nigeria, India and the Ivory Coast.
+It has a big punch of ginger and a nice hit of heat.
 It’s one of the spicier and more flavorful options on the market.

-Gosling’s Ginger Beer – You can’t go wrong with Gosling’s, probably better as an everyday Ginger Beer.
+Gosling’s – Gosling’s is great as an everyday Ginger Beer.
 It’s on the sweeter side with a nice hint of spice.
-It delivers a clean hit of mildly spicy ginger, making it a better-than-average mixer.
-Reasonably priced, also.
+It delivers a clean hit of mildly spicy ginger.
+It is a better-than-average mixer.
+It is reasonably priced, also.

-Barritts Ginger Beer – Pleasantly sweet with just a hint of spice, this ginger beer was designed to be mixed with rum and thus is a bit more laid back than other, spicier varieties.
-This is the cheapest mainstream ginger beer in most supermarkets and unfortunately it tastes like it.
+Barritts – Pleasantly sweet with just a hint of spice, this ginger beer was designed to be mixed with rum.
+It is a bit more laid back than other, spicier varieties.
+This is the cheapest mainstream ginger beer in most supermarkets.
+Unfortunately it tastes like it.

 Reed’s Extra Ginger Beer – Fans of gin and tonics may appreciate the sweet-tart note to this brew, but the “extra” ginger promised on the label is somehow lost in the mix.

-Stoli Ginger Beer – This expensive Ginger Beer is all wrong.
+Stoli Ginger Beer – This expensive one is all wrong.
 It tastes like sugar water laced with citric acid.
-Avoid.
+I would avoid this one.

 Pickett’s – If you’re looking for a ginger-flavored concentrated syrup rather than a traditional ginger beer, go for Pickett’s.
-Mildly spiced and mostly very sweet, an ounce of Pickett’s will give any rum cocktail an instant flavor boost.
-You can use this more flavorful syrup for traditional simple syrup in cocktails.
-Top Note Ginger Beer – This is the only Carmel colored ginger beer on my list.
-It packs a nice ginger kick, but is a little too syrupy and sweet compared to Fever Tree and Q. Will do fine in a pinch, but would not be my everyday ginger beer choice.
+It is mildly spiced and mostly sweet.
+An ounce of Pickett’s will give any rum cocktail an instant flavor boost.
+I would use this more flavorful syrup for traditional simple syrup in cocktails.
+Top Note – This is the only Carmel colored brew on my list.
+It packs a nice ginger kick, but is a little too syrupy and sweet compared to Fever Tree and Q. It will do fine in a pinch, but it would not be my everyday ginger beer choice.

-Not all ginger beers are created equal, as I’ve discovered over the years.
-If you’ve never had a true ginger beer before, you might find it shockingly spicy (yes, ginger is inherently spicy, with its own unique kind of burning heat) and less carbonated than typical soda.
-Sip it slowly, and enjoy the warm sensation that fills your mouth and stomach.
+I’ve discovered over the years, not all of these are created equal.
+If you’ve never had a true ginger beer before, you might find it shockingly spicy.
+Ginger is inherently spicy, with its own unique kind of burning heat.
+It is less carbonated than typical soda.
+Sip it slowly.
+Enjoy the warm sensation that fills your mouth and stomach.

 Just because it is called ginger beer doesn’t mean it’s good.
 I’ve had some substandard ginger beers in my quest to try them all.
 Cock ‘n Bull, Reed’s, Saranac, GuS, Trader Joe’s, Stoli.
 Not my favorites.

-Expand your horizons a little and try one of these on my list that you have never tried before.
+Expand your horizons a little and try one of these on my list.
 I hope you enjoy as much as I do.